 I tried a lot of genres, but it is landscape photography that really fascinates me.
 I think there is something special, challenging and very rewarding about it.
 You can’t control many elements of it, nature is often unpredictable but with enough patience, a lot of careful planning, using proper gear and a bit of luck you might be able to capture really spectacular images.
 It will be a gift from nature given to you.

 Today I would like to share with you some tips in hope they will further increase your chances of capturing great landscape photos.
-I use them in my own photography and learnt them through the years of my own experience.
-I grouped them in a few categories to make them easier to read.
+I’m using them in my photography and learnt them through the years of my own experience.
+I grouped them into a few categories to make them easier to read.

 Also feel free to click on the images in this tutorial to read more about the photos including story behind them and camera & exposure info.

 During the photo shoot, there is usually not enough time to find best spots, best angles, best compositions and so on.
 So ideally you would do a few scouting visits to your chosen location before the date of your shoot but if that’s not an option use other sources like travel guides, the Internet, photos of other photographers, maps or Google Earth.
 Don’t fear to ask other photographers for their advice too – many of them will give you great hints.

 If you can’t do a lot of research, make sure at least to check sunrise and sunset times to know when you can experience the best light.
 I use Twilight Calculator website for this, but there are other tools (including apps for iPhone).
 But I don’t use them so don’t want to give you unconfirmed info here.

 If you plan on visiting a larger area, make sure to check what are the most recommended spots for photography.

 BTW I wrote whole tutorial about researching locations here.

 2. Check tides before your arrival if you plan shooting seascapes